itzmeray/Android-Controlled-Autonomous-Rover/README.md

 ---

-⭐ *If you like this project, please give it a star and share it with your friends!*
+⭐ *If you liked this project, feel free to star it and share with peers interested in robotics, IoT, and embedded systems!*